Where does the Science of Reading go from here?

 Barbara Steinberg’s top 10 reasons why Phonic Books are the best decodable books!

-In this video Barbara Steinberg shares her top ten reasons that “Phonic Books are the best decodable books out there”.
-Barbara is the Founder and CEO of PDX Reading Specialist and was previously an elementary teacher for over ten years.
-Barbara discusses why Phonic Books are a vital tool in her work, from the systematic…
+In this video Barbara Steinberg shares her top ten reasons that “Phonic Books are the best decodable books out there” Barbara is the Founder and CEO of PDX Reading Specialist and was previously an elementary teacher for over ten years.
+Barbara discusses why Phonic Books are a vital tool in her work, from the systematic approach…

 Read More